-7.2 The movements in the General Fund CFR reflect the modelled profiling of cash outflows (construction costs) and cash inflows (capital receipts) of the mixed-use schemes.
+8.2 The movements in the General Fund CFR reflect the modelled profiling of cash outflows (construction costs) and cash inflows (capital receipts) of the mixed-use schemes.
 The Housing CFR increase is primarily through the same principle, for its

-- regeneration programme and asset management of existing stock, where future rental flows pay down an element of the debt over a much longer (40 years) term. - 7.3 The CFR over the longer term (beyond 2025/26) will begin to reduce, reflecting years where cash inflows exceed outflows.
+- 8.3 The CFR over the longer term (beyond 2026/27) will begin to reduce, reflecting years where cash inflows exceed outflows.
 This is of course dependent on additional schemes which may be added to the programme.
 There is also a risk in the modelling, around the volume and value of the capital receipts, taking into account the deterioration in the housing market amid the current economic climate from the war in Ukraine, together with higher inflation and higher interest rates, this will have adverse impact on the housing market.
-The modelling therefore needs to be revisited on a regular basis. - 7.4 When a capital asset is no longer needed, it may be sold so that the proceeds, known as capital receipts, can be spent on new assets or to repay debt.
-The Council expects to receive £364m of capital receipts between 2021/22 and 2024/25.
-The majority of this is from sales of properties developed as part of mixed use and regeneration schemes and will be applied to the repayment of debt incurred to forward fund the schemes, in the first instance.
+The modelling therefore needs to be revisited on a regular basis. - 8.4 When a capital asset is no longer needed, it may be sold so that the proceeds, known as capital receipts, can be spent on new assets or to repay debt.
+The Council expects to receive £271m of capital receipts between 2023/24 and 2026/27.
+The majority of this is from sales of properties developed as part of mixed use and housing regeneration schemes and will be applied to the repayment of debt incurred to forward fund the schemes, in the first instance.